Yuchen20/DIS_final_project/README.md

 ## Description
 This project is associated with the submission of the coursework for the Research Project as part of the MPhil in Data Intensive Science at the University of Cambridge.
+The requirements for the coursework can be found at [`Instructions.md`](Instructions.md).
 The associated project writeup can be found under `report` folder.
 The dissertation report can be found at [`report/Dissertation.pdf`](report/Dissertation.pdf), and the executive summary can be found at [`report/exsummary.pdf`](report/exsummary.pdf).

 The primary objective of this project is to reproduce the results presented in https://arxiv.org/abs/2407.09507 and the results presented in https://arxiv.org/abs/2407.17882.
 However, this work extends the original work by (i) integrating consistency distillation to the CellResDM model, and (ii) doing additional ablation studies.